peteroupc/peteroupc.github.io/exporand.md

 This document is concerned with ways to sample exactly from certain continuous distributions.

-However, if an application samples at random at all for information security purposes (such as to generate secret values), it is very rare that it will sample this way from a continuous distribution or with floating-point numbers [^67].
+However, if an application samples at random at all for information security purposes (such as to generate secret values), it is very rare that it will sample this way from a continuous distribution or with floating-point numbers [^66].
 Nevertheless, the following applies to any sampler used for information security purposes:

 1. **"Cryptographic generators".** An information security application has to use a device or program that generates random-behaving numbers that are hard to guess for information security purposes (a so-called "cryptographic generator").
 Choosing such a device or program is outside the scope of this document.
 2. **Timing attacks.**  Certain security and privacy attacks have exploited timing and other differences to recover cleartext, encryption keys, or other secret or private data.
 Thus, security algorithms have been developed to have no timing differences that reveal anything about any secret or private inputs, such as keys, passwords, or "seeds" for pseudorandom number generators.
-But this kind of algorithm does not exist for all sampling distributions (Ben Dov et al. 2023)[^68]; [^66] [^69].
+But a sampling algorithm of this kind does not exist for all sampling distributions (Ben Dov et al. 2023)[^67]; [^68] [^69].

 <a id=License></a>
 ## License